 Aside from being economical and very easy to work with, every inch provides a measure of thickness to strengthen your wall’s resistance.
 This means that you can achieve a high R-value with styrofoam and thus reduce thermal bridging.
 Here, we will tell you all you should know about insulating your wall.

 There are different materials such as wool, plywood, that you can use to insulate your exterior walls, but styrofoam is a popular and stronger option.
 Styrofoam Produce Insulation For the Exterior Wall and such insulation is a traditional form of continuous insulation that provides your exterior wall with thermal efficiency.

 Styrofoam sheet is made of a rigid foam that is sold in 4×8- or 4×10-footboards.
 These boards come in different R-values and thicknesses; ranging from 1-inch to 7-1nches, but 1-inch to 3/4 inches are the most common.

 Acrylic Stucco Finish: What is It?
 How Does It?Are you curious about the acrylic stucco finish you’ve seen everywhere?
 It’s a great option for those looking for an alternative to traditional stucco, and it has many benefits.
 In this blog post, we’ll talk about what acrylic stucco is, how it works, and some of the pros and cons of using it.
 We’ll also […]

-How Long To Wait Between Coats Of Paint?It’s no secret that painting your home can be a daunting task.
-But one question often left unanswered is how long you should wait between coats of paint.
+How Long To Wait Between Coats Of Paint?It’s no secret that painting your stucco house can be a daunting task.
+But one question often left unanswered is how long to wait between coats of paint.
 In this blog post, we’ll break it down for you so you can get the job done right the first time.
 Any good paint job starts with […]